viniciusm2001/dl-from-yt/readme.md

 With DFY it is possible to run multiple download functions ("videos" and "playlist") at the same time.

-This is possible because DFY creates a temp folder separate for each function call, and before the function is about to end, DFY deletes the temp folder that it has created.
+This is possible because DFY creates a temp folder separate for each function call, and when the function is about to end, DFY deletes the temp folder that it has created.

-So, lets say you where running multiple download functions at the same time, but for some reason your PC crashes, well, when you turn it on again, because the old temp files would not be of any use no more, DFY main temp folder (which holds all the other temp folders created) would end up full of junk.
+So, lets say you where running multiple download functions at the same time, but for some reason your PC crashes, well, when you turn it on again, because the old temp files wouldn't be of any use no more, DFY main temp folder (which holds all the other temp folders created) would end up full of junk.

 In this case, or if you just want to, you can clean the DFY main temp folder using the "cleanTemp" method.